-Licensed premises tour organiser means a person who has responsibility or oversight of the management, operation or organisation of an organised licensed premises tour, and includes a person to whom a fee is paid by participants as consideration for participating in the organised licensed premises tour.
+Licensed premises tour organiser means a person who has responsibility or oversight of the management, operation or organisation of an organised licensed premises tour.

 Market means a combination of trading activities at a common location, and includes an arts and craft market, farmers' market, and street market day.